kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 of this transaction against the Chainweb Data API to ensure that you are not creating transactions involving this account for the user to sign before it is confirmed on the blockchain.
-If an account creation transaction is completed before users confirm connecting to your dApp, then `pendingTxIds` will be empty, even in optmitistic mode.
+If an account creation transaction is completed before users confirm connecting to your dApp, then `pendingTxIds` will be empty.

 ```HTML
 <a id="connect" href="">Connect</a>